Accreditation and Memberships

 Of special interest to Taylor students are the opportunities for semester-long visits to other Consortium members’ campuses and cooperative off-campus/international programs.
 For faculty, there are professional development programs and opportunities for faculty grants.

-All accreditation documents are maintained by the Provost’s Office and available for viewing upon request, 765-998-5200.
+All university accreditation documents are maintained by the Provost’s Office and available for viewing upon request, 765-998-5200.